The German Imperative [How to Give Orders & Requests]

 Exceptions

 And because this is German, there are a few other rules and exceptions.
-Once you’ve conjugated the verb for the du form, if the verb stem now ends in -s, -ß, -z or -x, only the -t is omitted.
-Let me show you, the verb stem is shown [in brackets]
+Once you’ve conjugated the verb for the du form, if the verb now ends in -st, -ßt, -zt or -x, only the -t is omitted.

-In these examples we have verb stem ending in -s and -z.
-So just the -t after the verb stem is removed:
+In these examples we have verb ending in -st and -zt.
+So just the -t is removed:

-If you have conjugated the verb for it’s du form, and you find yourself with an -est ending, only the -st are omitted.
+If you’ve conjugated the verb for its du form, and you find yourself with an -est ending, only the -st is omitted.
 This is just to make the imperative easier to pronounce:

 If the conjugated verb gains an umlaut, this is not added in the imperative: